Second migration to Abyssinia: Second migration

 The second migration took place in 615 CE.
-The group of emigrants this time comprised eighty three men and eighteen to nineteen women.
+The group of emigrants this time comprised eighty-three men and eighteen to nineteen women.

 Delegation from Mecca

-The Meccan polytheists did not appreciate that the Muslim had found a refuge, so they equipped ‘Amr ibn al-‘As and ‘Abdullahi bin Abi Rabi‘a with valuable gifts and sent them to the court of Aksum.
-They became successful in winning some of the courtiers over to their side and argued that the King should expel the Muslims back to Mecca and made over to them, on the grounds that they had apostated and preached a religion alien to both the Meccan religion and Christianity, the official Aksumite religion.
+The Meccan polytheists did not appreciate that the Muslims had found a refuge, so they equipped ‘Amr ibn al-‘As and ‘Abdullahi bin Abi Rabi‘a with valuable gifts and sent them to the court of Aksum.
+They became successful in winning some of the courtiers over to their side and argued that the King should expel the Muslims back to Mecca and make over to them, because they had apostated and preached a religion alien to both the Meccan religion and Christianity, the official Aksumite religion.

 First meeting

-The king of Aksum, Ashama ibn Abjar in the Muslim tradition (Ella Seham and variants in the Ethiopian), summoned the Muslims to the court and asked them to explain the teachings of their religion.
+The king of Abyssinia, Ashama ibn Ajbar, also known as Negus in the Muslim tradition (Ella Seham and variants in the Ethiopian), summoned the Muslims to the court and asked them to explain the teachings of their religion.
 The Muslim emigrants had decided to tell the whole truth whatever the consequences were.
 Ja'far ibn Abu Talib, the son of Abu Talib ibn ‘Abd al-Muttalib, the powerful Banu Hashim leader, stood up and addressed the king in the following words:

 Ashama was impressed by the speech and asked for some of God's Revelations.
 Ja‘far recited the opening verses of Surah Maryam.
 The chapter is about the birth of John and Jesus, and Mary having been fed with the food miraculously.
 The story moved to tears the bishops and king who exclaimed: "It seems as if these words and those which were revealed to Jesus are the rays of the light which have radiated from the same source."
 Turning to the crest-fallen envoys of Quraish, he said, "I am afraid, I cannot give you back these refugees.
 They are free to live and worship in my realm as they please.".